Exceptional Dehn surgery on the minimally twisted five-chain link: The code

+Our routines that calculate $A$, $x$, and $y$ differ at some points from those used by SnapPea and we thus describe them.
 The first step is the construction of some (probably non-maximal) horospherical section of each cusp.
-Recall that the hyperbolic manifold is described by an ideal triangulation and by a (numerical) geometric solution $(z_i)$ of Thurston's equations, and note that the ideal triangulation induces a triangulation of each toric boundary component.
+Recall that the hyperbolic manifold is described by an ideal triangulation and by a geometric solution $(z_i)$ of Thurston's equations.
+Every $z_i$ is actually a small rectangle, but in what follows we will manipulate it as if it were a complex number, since all the operations we will use have their counterpart in interval arithmetic.

+The ideal triangulation induces a triangulation of each toric boundary component.
 On each complete (\emph{i.e.},~unfilled) boundary component the code picks an arbitrary oriented edge and assigns to it the complex length 1.
-The code then uses the (numerical) values of the $z_i$'s to extend the complex length assignment to all the oriented edges of the torus.
+The code then uses the $z_i$'s to extend the complex length assignment to all the oriented edges of the torus.
 By construction, the complex lengths of one edge with opposite orientations are opposite to each other, and the sums of the complex edge-lengths along the boundary of each oriented triangle is $0$.
 These complex lengths fully describe the Euclidean structure of the torus up to similarity.
 In addition, the real length of an edge is just the modulus of its complex length, therefore Heron's formula can be used to compute the area of each triangle and hence of the full Euclidean torus.
 We know that the complex lengths describe an embedded horospherical cusp section provided that the area is small enough, and for theoretical reasons~\cite{SnapPy} the universal upper bound $\frac38\sqrt 3$ on the area of each cusp is sufficient to ensure that all the cusp sections are embedded and disjoint.
 To get the desired horospherical section the code then rescales the Euclidean structure on each torus (which amounts to multiplying the complex length of every edge on the torus by a certain positive constant) until the area is $\frac38\sqrt 3$.
-The resulting complex lengths are computed with an error that can be estimated starting from {\tt z\_err} $= 10^{-10}$.